-The HVOF spraying process is used to produce NiCoCrAlYRe layers, which serve as adhesive layers for plasma-sprayed thermal insulation layers.
-This paper investigates the influence of the HVOF spray parameters on the structure and properties of the layers.
-The parameters are optimized to produce high layer densities with low degrees of oxidation and the same surface roughness for subsequent TBC coatings.
-High-temperature oxidation of HVOF-sprayed NiCoCrAlY Re layers by means of TBC layers is investigated at temperatures of 950 and 1000 deg C in time cycles of up to 3000 hours.
-A vacuum-sprayed layer with the same composition is examined as a reference.
-Oxidized layers are characterized, and peculiarities such as oxide layer thickness, proportion of the NiAl phase, and imperfections at the boundary layer are measured.
-It turned out that the less expensive HVOF layer offers the same protective properties as a VPS layer.
+HVOF spraying is used to produce NiCoCrAlYRe deposits that serve as adhesive layers for plasma-sprayed thermal barrier coatings.
+This paper investigates the influence of HVOF spray parameters on the structure and properties of the adhesion-promoting layers.
+Spray parameters are optimized to produce high layer densities with low degrees of oxidation and a surface roughness comparable to that of the thermal barrier coatings.
+A vacuum-sprayed layer with similar composition is also examined.
+Following the application of the TBC, the oxidized layers are characterized based on microstructure, oxide layer thickness, proportion of the NiAl phase, and imperfections at the boundary layer.
+It is observed that the less expensive HVOF layer offers the same protective properties as a vacuum plasma sprayed bond coat.
 Paper includes a German-language abstract.